baptiste0928/cargo-install/README.md

 with the [crates.io] API.
 You can ask to install a specific version by not using any semver range operator.

+If using a git repository, the action will use [`git ls-remote`] to retrieve the commit hash.
+The repository is cloned by `cargo install`.

 ## Contributing
 There is no particular contribution guidelines, feel free to open a new PR to improve the code.
 If you want to introduce a new feature, please create an